MML Probabilistic Principal Component Analysis: Maximum likelihood estimation

 where ${\bf O}$ is an arbitrary (orthogonal) rotation matrix and $\bm{\Delta}$ is a diagonal matrix with the $J$-th largest eigenvalues of ${\bf S}_x$.
 Substituting the maximum likelihood estimate of the factor loads into the negative log-likelihood we have

 The concentrated negative log-likelihood is minimised by

-which is the sum of the (K-J) smallest eigenvalues of the sample variance-covariance matrix. \citet{TippingBishop99} show that these estimates minimise the negative log-likelihood and discuss other saddle points of the log-likelihood function.
+which is the empirical average of the $(K-J)$ smallest eigenvalues of the sample variance-covariance matrix.
+Tipping and Bishop~\cite{TippingBishop99} show that these estimates minimise the negative log-likelihood and discuss other saddle points of the log-likelihood function.